Faculty Members

 Ph.D. in International Political Economy, University of Tsukuba

-I teach courses in microeconomics, international finance, and development economics.
-I have wide research interest in issues dealing with the interactions between economic theory and economic policy, poverty and inequality analysis, fiscal policy and decentralization, global population aging and policy, and African political economy.
+Professor Moges teaches courses in microeconomics, international finance, and development economics.
+His research interests are wide and varied and include issues dealing with the interactions between economic theory and economic policy, poverty and inequality analysis, fiscal policy and decentralization, global population aging and policy, and African political economy.

 Nakano, Yuko